munawira/munawira/README.md

 Hi!
 I am Munawira Kotyad.

 I am currently pursuing my Phd in Computer Science from [IIT Bombay](https://www.cse.iitb.ac.in/).
-My research interests lie in Microarchitecture Performance.
-I am primarily conducting research in the area of Address Translation bottleneckss for modern server and irregular workloads.
+My research interests lie in GPGPU Architecture and Performance, Microarchitecture Performance and OS-Microarch Interactioins.
+I am primarily conducting research in the area GPU microarchitecture enhancements to accelerate non traditional, scientific and AI GPGPU workloads.
+The research involves designing novel out of order scheduling techniques and front end pipeline redesign to extract Instruction Level Parallelism from applications with limited data level parallelism.

 I have a Master's  of Science Degree from North Carolina State University, Raleigh.
 Most of my courses and projects were focused on Microarchitecture, Operating Systems and Parallel computing.